 The mean temperature was 0.2 °C below the 1981-2010 average.
-Rainfall was also relatively close to the long-term average with a total of 111% of average.
-Sunshine totals were above average.
+Rainfall was somewhat above the long-term average with a total of 118% of average.
+Sunshine totals were above average with 134%.

 Unsettled, with temperatures below average.
 The 1st was dry and bright for most, although some light showers affected northern coastal areas.
 A band of rain spread slowly from the west on 2nd, only reaching eastern areas later in the day.
 The 3rd was a day of sunshine and showers with northern and western areas worst affected and the east staying mainly dry.
 A band of showers spread from the north on the morning of 4th and cleared to leave a dry afternoon, but it felt cold in a northerly breeze.
 The 5th remained cold with some light scattered showers and temperatures struggling to reach 6 °C.